Javascript is required

 After receiving all reviewer reports:

-- The final decision is issued by an EBM, AE, or the EiC, depending on the complexity and sensitivity of the manuscript:
+• The final decision is issued by an EBM, Associate Editor (AE), or the Editor-in-Chief (EiC), depending on the complexity and sensitivity of the manuscript:

 The decision (acceptance, revision, or rejection) is communicated to the authors along with reviewer comments and, where applicable, editorial guidance.